cookies-xor-cream/HugoTest/content/posts/poetry/wip/yestermonth-on-a-single-incoherent-page.md

 ---

 I'm short an explanation,
-For all the people in my path,
+for all the people in my path,
-Feel like the deck wasn't shuffled,
+feel like the deck wasn't shuffled,
-Before life dealt me my hand.
+before life dealt me my hand.

 Coz I've got five aces in my hold,
-And they're each a different suit,
+and they're each a different suit,
 I think my game has been doctored,
-Or maybe the rules are confused.
+or maybe the rules are confused.

 No, this can't be to spite me,
-Life can't just have set the table,
+life can't just have set the table,
-Only to dangle me the promise of,
+only to dangle me the promise of,
-Before promptly retracting 'stable'.
+before promptly retracting 'stable'.

 I met a bookstore that grew legs,
-She was looking for a label,
+she was looking for a label,
-But she only found a fable,
+but she only found a fable,
-In the name I gave her: 'sable'.
+in the name I gave her: 'sable'.

 I met an old woman and a neighbour,
-She invited me for darkbreak tea,
+she invited me for darkbreak tea,
-But what I needed more than chamomile,
+but what I needed more than chamomile,
-Was the false promise I could breathe.
+was the false promise I could breathe.

 Coz I've spent a month inside the undertow,
 I hope the riptide comes to set me free,
-Hope that I break the fucking surface,
+hope that I break the fucking surface,
-So I can maybe I can breathe.
+so I can maybe I can breathe.

 Saw her granddaughter in the AM,
-Feel like I dodged the setup,
+feel like I dodged the setup,
-Only to set myself up, coz I'm
+only to set myself up, coz I'm
-All my sabotage, and that's enough.
+all my sabotage, and that's enough.

 I wanna go and look for,
-A coworker I had known,
+a coworker I had known,
-But 'out of proportion' was the only
+but 'out of proportion' was the only
-Direction that the wind had blown.
+direction that the wind had blown.

 Coz when she put whiskey in my coffee,
 I felt a little bit of the amberlight,
-That was the morning telling me,
+that was the morning telling me,
-To quit out from this sorry night.
+to quit out from this sorry night.

 It feels doctored,
-It feels doctored,
+it feels doctored,
-Don't know what I need,
+don't know what I need,
-But it isn't a doctor.
+but it isn't a doctor.

 Coz I met a doctor on the hill,
-Quiet in composure, sat perfectly still,
+quiet in composure, sat perfectly still,
-She gave me spirits for my spirits,
+she gave me spirits for my spirits,
-But proximity felt like motive to kill.
+but proximity felt like motive to kill.

 And in my visit to the hospital,
-After one turning of the earth,
+after one turning of the earth,
 I found an encore of our meeting,
-As a nosebleed traced my shirt.
+as a nosebleed traced my shirt.

 I can still feel her watching me,
-And she can't help but interfere,
+and she can't help but interfere,
 I'm halfway sure she's left this place,
-For fear she'll never be wanted here.
+for fear she'll never be wanted here.

 I ran into a friend, attached to a bench,
-On the wrong end as well, a campus away,
+on the wrong end as well, a campus away,
-And he put something in my shotglass,
+and he put something in my shotglass,
-Started a game I never wanted to play.
+started a game I never wanted to play.

 But he gave me a 'thank you',
-And asked for some writing,
+and asked for some writing,
-It was a final request,
+it was a final request,
-For his previous sighting.
+for his previous sighting.

 He met with the doctor,
-And I'm happy he's loose,
+and I'm happy he's loose,
-Coz I only have so much
+coz I only have so much
-Sole for his fuse.
+sole for his fuse.

 I called all my friends,
 I was made to cut off,
-But I couldn't return,
+but I couldn't return,
-Time apart was never enough.
+time apart was never enough.

 Scotland moved to Lisbon,
-Found a hand that she could hold,
+found a hand that she could hold,
-Go back home next semester,
+go back home next semester,
-Why is it you need to be told‽
+why is it you need to be told‽

 Scotland told me to come,
-Told me that this wasn't over,
+told me that this wasn't over,
-And however much time had passed,
+and however much time had passed,
 I still could be closer.

 And Lisbon gave me a call,
-Said she'd fly me on over,
+said she'd fly me on over,
-But I don't want this rekindled,
+but I don't want this rekindled,
 I want this thing to be over.

 So I gave her lover a visit,
-She was broke, with a kid,
+she was broke, with a kid,
-She asked me to stay,
+she asked me to stay,
-But I turned down the bid.
+but I turned down the bid.

 I saw her house in a dream,
-Thought I'd grant it my presence,
+thought I'd grant it my presence,
-And I've got so much left in me,
+and I've got so much left in me,
-But not any patranescence.
+but not any patranescence.

 Almost left the past in the past,
-We're what?
+we're what?
 Three quarters the way?
 But the last quarter is skin,
-That I don't wanna flay.
+that I don't wanna flay.

 I feel like I'm paying a tariff,
-For a border in time,
+for a border in time,
-Not a geographic divide,
+not a geographic divide,
-But a blurrier line.
+but a blurrier line.

 And I'm short on the blood-tax,
-Think that it's overdue,
+think that it's overdue,
-But my inventory is left,
+but my inventory is left,
-Both smashed and askew.
+both smashed and askew.

 And despite all this,
 I'm still living at peace,
 I just wish circumstance
-Let me do it with ease.
+let me do it with ease.